alexAubin/babel/README.rst

 Details can be found in the HTML files in the ``docs`` folder.

-For more information please visit the Babel web site:
+For more informations please visit the Babel web site:

 http://babel.pocoo.org/